JaydanZ/RepMind/README.md

 # Repmind
 Reps and workouts, guided by AI intelligence.
+[Currently in development]

 ## Current Stack:
 ## Front-end: